- Professional Development

 This webcast provides an overview of the shifts in thinking about Behavior Intervention over the years and the current focus on Positive Behavior Supports.

-In this tutorial, you’ll learn how to effectively and creatively adapt classroom materials while enhancing a Braille-rich environment for your students.
+In this tutorial, you’ll learn how to effectively and creatively adapt classroom materials while enhancing a Braille-rich environment

 Sharon Stelzer demonstrates a full-day calendar system that she developed for a 14 year old student.